-Forming an LLC in Oregon
+How to Form an LLC in Oregon in 7 Steps

-Step 1: Name the LLC
+Name Your LLC

-Also, note that your LLC name must include one of the following terms, phrases, or abbreviations:
+First, your business name must differ from all other business names on record with the Secretary of State.
+Also, note that your LLC name must include one of the following designators or abbreviations:

 - Limited Liability Company

 Search For Business Name Availability.
 You might wonder if a name you'd like to use for your LLC has already been registered or reserved with the state.
 You'll have to do a name search with the Secretary of State to check for name availability.
 If the name search shows the name you like is unavailable, you'll need to choose another name instead.

 Check for Trademark Registration.
 You should also check that no other business has a trademark on your name choice.
 This will help you to avoid infringing on another's trademark.
 You can search for trademark registration on the U.S. Patent and Trademark Office (USPTO) website.

 Check Domain Name Availability.
 Finally, it's a good idea to determine if your domain name is available.
 It is wise to reserve your domain name now so it is available when you want to build a website for your business.

 Reserve a Business Name.
 You can reserve a business name if you find one you like but are not ready to file the articles of organization.
 To reserve a name, complete the application for name registration form and mail it to the Oregon Secretary of State, Corporation Division, 255 Capitol St. NE, Suite 151, Salem, OR 97310-1327.
 Include a check for $100 payable to "Corporation Division."
 You can include a $5 fee to receive a confirmation copy of the name reservation.